pywbem/pywbemtools/docs/appendix.rst

       information on the MOF format.

    WBEM management profile
+   management profile
-      The DMTF and SNIA define specific profiles of manageability that are published as specifications in the DMTF and within the SMI-S specification in SNIA.
-A management profile defines the manageability characteristics of a specific set of services in terms of the CIM model and WBEM operations.
+      WBEM management profiles define specific management functionality in terms of the CIM model and WBEM operations.
+The DMTF publishes management profiles in several areas and the SNIA within the SMI-S specification.

-      These profiles are documented by name and version and are incorporated into compliant WBEM servers so that they can be discovered by WBEM clients to determine the management capabilities of the WBEM server.
+      Management profiles are identified by organization, name and version.
+      WBEM servers advertise the management profiles that are implemented by the server so that they can be discovered by WBEM clients to determine the management capabilities of the WBEM server.
+This includes providing the clients a programmatic access to the :term:`central instances` of the management profile.
-      See :ref:`Profile advertisement methodologies`
+      For details, see :ref:`Profile advertisement methodologies`.

+   central instances
+      The CIM instances that act as an algorithmic focal point for accessing the management functionality provided by the implementation of a :term:`management profile` on a WBEM server.
+      The central instances typically represent the central managed resource in the management domain that is addressed by the management profile.

    WBEM URI
       WBEM URI is a standardized text form for CIM object paths and is